 With the rapid rise in popularity of electric vehicles (EV) there has been many discussions and opinions on the current infrastructure to support these cars.
-Well surprisingly, according to www.zap-map.com (5/10/19) there are currently 9795 locations in the UK that have charging points, this is growing daily.
-The number of devices is 15572, with 26591 connectors, with 494 new devices added in the last 30 days, it’s clear that EV’s are here.
-The stat that surprised us in the office at TVLE is 3409 new locations where added in the last 12 months.
+Well surprisingly, according to www.zap-map.com (8/11/20) there are currently 12690 locations in the UK that have charging points, this is growing daily.
+The number of devices is 20132, with 35146 connectors, with 462 new devices added in the last 30 days, it’s clear that EV’s are here to stay.
 It’s like the rise of mobile phones, in the early days, there was no coverage, now, there are masts everywhere.

 No, is the simple answer.
 There are 3 main types of EV Charging, slow, fast and rapid.
 All the power outputs are measured in kilowatts (kW)

 Slow Chargers, (Up to 3kW): You would use these for charging during the day or overnight.
 Charging would normally take between 6 and 12 hours for an EV and approximately 2-4 hours for a PHEV

 Fast Chargers (7kW-22kW): These will charge the EV in 3-4 hours using Type 1 or Type 2 tethered socket.

 Rapid Chargers: These come in two different types, either alternating or direct current (AC/DC) AC chargers are rated at 43kW and DC are up to 50kW.
 Using either of these types of chargers will give you a battery charge of approx. 80% in around 45-60 minutes.

 In nearly all cases you will be required to have off-street parking, trailing cables across pavements and public areas will not be allowed.
 Some local authorities are providing on-street residential charging units, these are few and far between and you need to consider how easy it is to park near one and how accessible it is.